Revisiting CNNs for Trajectory Similarity Learning: Introduction

 However, we argue that these common practices pay excessive attention to capturing long-term global dependency between two trajectories while ignoring point-wise similarity, which may potentially yield adverse effects.
 Instead, we should pay more attention to point-wise similarity in the local context.
 In support of this argument, we conducted an experiment on Porto\footnote{https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/data} dataset to evaluate the effect of applying Transformer for trajectory encoding with different sizes of attention windows.
 The first variant is the original Transformer with global attention, where each token engages in self-attention by querying all other tokens.
 We also implemented two alternative variants with local attention, in which each token only queries its neighbors within a window of count $w$, i.e., the attention weights outside the window have been masked.
 We can observe from \autoref{table:motivating-example} that local attention has great potential to significantly outperform global attention.
 We explain that existing trajectory distance measurements are alignment-based and the edges for matching pairs are not intercrossed (as shown in \autoref{fig:alignment}).
 This property differs significantly from handling text data in NLP.

 These observations reveal the pivotal role of \textit{local similarity}.
 Instead of adopting Transformer with masked local attention, we are interested in revisiting CNNs in the task of trajectory similarity learning.
-The reason is that CNNs can also well capture local similarity while offering the advantages of simplicity and smaller network structures.
-As shown in ~\autoref{table:motivating-example}, with only $5\%$ of the parameters, a simple 1D CNN can remarkably outperform Transformers.
+The reason is that CNNs can also well capture local similarity while offering the advantages of simplicity.
+As shown in ~\autoref{table:motivating-example}, with only 5\% of the parameters, a simple 1D CNN can remarkably outperform vanilla Transformers after convergence on the DFD.
+Although slightly lower than local attention on the DTW, 1D CNN has great advantages in efficiency.
 To further exploit the potential of CNNs, we present ConvTraj with two types of convolutions.
 We first use 1D convolution to capture the sequential features of trajectories.
 Then we represent the trajectory as a single-channel binary image and use 2D convolution to capture its geo-distribution.
 Finally, these features are fused as complementary clues to capture trajectory similarity.
 To justify the effectiveness of ConvTraj, we conduct a series of theoretical analyses.
 We prove that 1D convolution and 1D max-pooling can preserve effective distance bounds after embedding, and trajectories located in distant areas yield large distances via 2D convolution, all of which play an important role in trajectory similarity recognition.

-We conducted extensive experiments to evaluate the performance of ConvTraj on three real-world datasets.
+We conducted extensive experiments to evaluate the performance of ConvTraj on four real-world datasets.
 Experimental results show that ConvTraj achieves state-of-the-art accuracy for similarity retrieval on four commonly used similarity measurements, including DFD, DTW, Hausdorff, and EDR.
 Furthermore, ConvTraj is at least $240$x faster in training speed and $2.16$x faster in inference speed, when compared with methods based on RNN and Transformer on the Porto dataset containing 1.6 million trajectories.